This section goes into greater detail on how to build and reuse the components of Hue.

 While in watch mode Jest will detect changes to all files and re-run related tests.
 There are also options to target specific files or tests.
 Press ‘w’ in the console to see the options.

-koSetup provides utilities to test knockout components and bindings using jsdom from jest.
+koSetup provides utilities to test Knockout components and bindings using jsdom

 An example of component test: